-Maurice Riordan, Duke Special, Hannah Sullivan and Claire Keegan take to the stage in Letterkenny for Muldoon’s Picnic
+Maurice Riordan, Duke Special and Hannah Sullivan take to the stage in Letterkenny for Muldoon’s Picnic

-Muldoon’s Picnic, an extravaganza of music and literature, will visit An Grianán Theatre, Letterkenny, on Friday 12th August with a stellar line up including Maurice Riordan, Duke Special, Hannah Sullivan, Claire Keegan, and Paul Muldoon with his house band Rogue Oliphant.
+Muldoon’s Picnic, an extravaganza of music and literature, will visit An Grianán Theatre, Letterkenny, on Friday 12th August with a stellar line up including Maurice Riordan, Duke Special, Hannah Sullivan and Paul Muldoon with his house band Rogue Oliphant.

 An omnium-gatherum of poetry, prose and music, Muldoon’s Picnic is a cabaret-style evening, by turns witty, exuberant, and sophisticated, hosted by Pulitzer Prize-winning poet Paul Muldoon, ‘the most significant English-language poet born since the Second World War’, (Times Literary Supplement).